 Auguszt Buda (Fény utca)

-Auguszt has an unusually wide assortment of pastries and cakes, which means you can try things like an indiáner and rigó jancsi, once Hungarian classics but rarely available these days.
-Prices are higher than elsewhere, but this is true of the quality, too.
-The upstairs section is reserved for sit-down clients and features some furnishings of the original location.
-The Auguszt pastry shop on the Pest side is run separately by another branch of the family.
+Auguszt makes a wide assortment of pastries and cakes, which means you can try flódni, a Jewish-Hungarian favorite, and things like an indiáner and rigó jancsi, once classics but rarely available these days.
+Prices are higher than elsewhere, as is the quality.
+The upstairs is reserved for sit-down clients and features some furnishings of the original location.
+The Auguszt pastry shops on the Pest side are run separately by another branch of the family.